vaimo/composer-patches/README.md

 Due to the fact that the patcher kicks in very late in the process of installing a project (before auto-loader generation), developers are advised to re-execute 'composer install'.

-## Credits

-Inspired by https://github.com/cweagans/composer-patches, but completely re-created to support a variety levels of complexity when defining patches.

 ## Changelog